dustyroom-studio/dustyroom-com/_pages/docs/retro-aesthetics-online-manual.md

 ---
 permalink: /retro-aesthetics-online-manual/
 title: "Retro Aesthetics.
 Online Manual"
+toc: true
+toc_label: "Contents"
+toc_icon: "book"
+toc_sticky: true
 ---

 ![Retro Aesthetics online documentation](/assets/images/manuals-images/retro-aesthetics/retro-aesthetics-manual-header.png)
+---
 **Retro Aesthetics** asset provides all resources to turn a game of any genre into a stylish 80’s movies inspired title.
 It covers object materials, a full-screen camera effect, textures and UI, sound effects and music, as well as color presets and demos of the asset in action.
 We made it easily extensible to give you a possibility to tune to the unique needs of your game.
 In this document we describe each component of the asset and explain how it can be tuned to your needs.
----

 # Demos

 We believe that the best way to learn the asset is by playing with the provided demos.
 The included demos are **completely optional**, but if you’d like to check them out, extract the _RetroAestheticsDemos.unitypackage_ in the _RetroAesthetics/Demos_ folder.

 To view the demos you need to import the [Post Processing Stack](https://docs.unity3d.com/Packages/com.unity.postprocessing@2.3/manual/index.html){:target="_blank"} asset as well.
-Go to **Window -> Package Manager**, switch the view from **In Project** to **Unity Registry** and select **Post Processing** in the list.
+Go to **Window ▶︎ Package Manager**, switch the view from **In Project** to **Unity Registry** and select **Post Processing** in the list.
 In the right panel you’ll find information about the package and a button to download and import or update to the latest available version for the currently running version of Unity.

 Our **Demos** package includes two sets of scenes: a generic menu (_Demos/Menu_) and an example game, which we chose to be an arcade racing (_Demos/Racing_).
 Each of those demos includes some specific resources, which are located in the same folder as the scenes.
 If you do not need the demos in your project, feel free not to import the root Demos folder, so that only core asset resources are added to your game.